 Urgent Information for Visa Applicants:

-The U.S. Embassy in Mozambique would like to announce the resumption of routine visa services for applicants travelling for business (B1), Tourism (B2) or a combination of both purposes (B1/B2).
-At this time, we are only accepting applications from residents in Mozambique.* U.S. Embassy Maputo will schedule routine visa services while implementing COVID-19 mitigation measures to safeguard our staff and consular customers, including physical distancing in our waiting room, frequent disinfection of high touch areas, and scheduling fewer interviews at a time.
+Effective December 31, the U.S. Embassy in Mozambique will resume routine visa services for Nonimmigrant visa applicants.
+At this time, the only applicants eligible for interview are Mozambican citizens or legal residents.* U.S. Embassy Maputo will schedule routine visa services while implementing COVID-19 mitigation measures to safeguard our staff and consular customers, including physical distancing in our waiting room, frequent disinfection of high touch areas, and scheduling fewer interviews at a time.
 Mozambican passport holders are eligible for three month validity visas only.
 Travelers ineligible for visa waiver issuance are encouraged to begin looking for appointment availability 2-3 months prior to your date of travel.

 The U.S. Immigration and Nationality Act (INA) provides several categories of nonimmigrant visas for those who want to visit or work temporarily in the United States.

 You can find out more about each type of visa from the travel.state.gov website, or by clicking on the Visa Types below.
 To Apply for a Visa, follow the steps above.

 Generally, a citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a nonimmigrant visa for temporary stay, or an immigrant visa for permanent residence.
 Visitor visas are nonimmigrant visas for persons who want to enter the United States temporarily for business (visa category B-1), tourism, pleasure or visiting (visa category B-2), or a combination of both purposes (B-1/B-2).

 Here are some examples of activities permitted with a visitor visa:

 - participation in social events hosted by fraternal, social, or service organizations